 With ForeSee's CX Measure survey, you can invite site visitors to complete a survey at the conclusion of their visit.
 This allows visitors to complete their visit without interruptions, and also gives you a full picture of their entire visit.
 You can also adjust the survey based on the visitor's actions on your site.
 This can be useful if you want to understand a specific phase in the customer journey, such as checkout or product browsing.
 This survey placement is well suited for model based surveys.
 More details on configuration options are found in here.

 A feedback link is one of the most common and traditional ways of checking in on the experience of a particular page.
-A link is placed at either the bottom or top of the page, usually under the support or customer service page that will direct the visitor to a survey.
-This placement is ideal for a short survey, and allows a visitor to quickly leave feedback and continue with their site visit.
+A link is placed at either the bottom or top of the page, usually under the support or customer service page that directs the visitor to a survey.
+This placement is ideal for a short survey as it allows a visitor to quickly leave feedback and continue with their site visit.

 Using a button or icon to embed a survey is another effective strategy to capture feedback on a particular page or experience.
 This can be done with some sort of feedback icon, or by embedding the survey in a button that is pressed to answer a question.